Skip to content

 Is my money safe in a Lifetime ISA?

-Stocks and Shares Lifetime ISA: Stocks and Shares LISAs come with investments risks – as your investments could go up or down in value.
+Stocks and Shares Lifetime ISA: Stocks and Shares LISAs come with investment risks – as your investments could go up or down in value.
 When it comes to FSCS protection in this scenario, you’re protected if you lose money if your bank or LISA provider goes bust.
 But you are not protected if the company you’ve held your shares in goes bust – as this is the risk of investing.
-Likewise you’re not protected from general investment losses and falls in the stock market and the value of your underlying assets.
+Likewise, you’re not protected from general investment losses and falls in the stock market and the value of your underlying assets.

 What happens if my house purchase falls through after I’ve closed my LISA?